cylc/cylc-admin/docs/proposal-cylc-set.md

 2. Force set specified **outputs** of a target task.
    - This contributes to the task's completion, and sets the corresponding prerequisites of child tasks.
-  - Set any *implied outputs* as well (see command help below).
+  - Set *implied outputs* as well (see command help below).
   - If the `succeeded` or `failed` outputs are set, disable automatic retries.

 3. Force expire tasks.
   - Expire means "we don't need to run this task anymore".
      - Can be automatic (clock-expire) or manual.
      - Allow waiting tasks to expire without running all.
      - Allow the scheduler to forget incomplete tasks without re-running to complete them.
   - Make `cylc remove` obsolete (currently, incomplete tasks have to be "removed" if not re-run to completion).
   - This amounts to a Cylc 7 style "state reset", but - see below - `expired`